httpwg/http-extensions/draft-ietf-httpbis-sfbis.md

 An empty List is denoted by not serializing the field at all.
 This implies that fields defined as Lists have a default empty value.

-Note that Lists can have their members split across multiple lines of the same header or trailer section, as per {{?RFC7230}}{: section="3.2.2"}; for example, the following are equivalent:
+Note that Lists can have their members split across multiple lines of the same header or trailer section, as per {{Section 5.3 of HTTP}}; for example, the following are equivalent:

 ~~~ http-message
 Example-List: sugar, tea, rum